typedb/typedb/docs/pages/docs/01-cloud-deployment/aws-deployment.md

 ## User credentials
 In order to use Graql and Grakn consoles, user credentials are required.
 The default user is `grakn`, whereas the default password can be found in the `GraknUserPassword` output.

 **Once logged in, We strongly encourage to change the default user password**.
-In order to do so, log in to th Grakn console and type:
+In order to do so, log in to the Grakn console and type:

 ```
 UPDATE USER grakn WITH PASSWORD newpassword